unyankee/unyankee.github.io/_posts/2021-05-17-First Experiments with Vulkan.markdown

 ---

+---

+Update:
+I have been fiddling a lot more, and after some more investigation I made my mind up of a lot of things of this post, but I will still keep it, since even though I stil lthere are a lot of things wrong, I will not remove it, so I can still learn from it.

+---

 # Introduction

 In short, recently I have been experimenting with Vulkan, and my plan is to actually create some small posts with the things that I am discovering about the API itself, adding what I like or do not like about it.
 The issues that I found and how I handled them. (which of course might be a completely wrong approach), so this series of posts might be just me complaining about stuff that I might not be able to get up and running, or to share what I am learning, and, in the future, being able to check the progress.